yavasde/Fine-Tuning-For-Sense-Enhancement/README.md

 You can either fine-tune and evaluate the models or evaluate the BERT model and isotropization method without fine-tuning.
-The trained models will be shared via huggingface after the anonimty period ends.
+The trained models will be shared via huggingface after the anonymity period ends.

 ## Usage Example